-Evidence gathered from archeological sites in New Jersey, neighboring states, and other areas of North America suggests that Paleo-Indians were almost certainly nomadic hunting and gathering people.
+Evidence gathered from archaeological sites in New Jersey, neighboring states, and other areas of North America suggest that Paleo-Indians were almost certainly nomadic hunting and gathering people.
 They probably lived in small, highly mobile family groups.
 Such groups probably traveled or traded across New Jersey and the surrounding region in search of food, raw materials, and the less tangible satisfactions of companionship and spiritual fulfillment.

-Archeological sites associated with all phases of Paleo-Indian occupation are the rarest of New Jersey's historic resources.
-The scattered and fragmentary nature of most deposits located within State boundaries obliges archeologists to base their interpretations of New Jersey's earliest historic resources upon evidence drawn from other times and places.
-The more systematic of these interpretations, known as models, use information drawn from Paleo-Indian sites located beyond State boundaries and from historic hunting and gathering peoples living in environments similar to Paleo-Indian New Jersey, such as Athapaskan Indians, Alaskan Eskimos, and Canadian Innuit people.
-These models constantly change as new information adds to or changes established ideas about Paleo-Indian life (see Module B).1
+Archaeological sites associated with all phases of Paleo-Indian occupation are the rarest of New Jersey's historic resources.
+The scattered and fragmentary nature of most deposits located within state boundaries obliges archaeologists to base their interpretations of New Jersey's earliest historic resources upon evidence drawn from other times and places.
+The more systematic of these interpretations, known as models, use information drawn from Paleo-Indian sites located beyond state boundaries and from historic hunting and gathering peoples living in environments similar to Paleo-Indian New Jersey, such as Athapaskan Indians, Alaskan Eskimos, and Canadian Innuit people.
+These models constantly change as new information adds to or changes established ideas about Paleo-Indian life (see MODULE B)1.